-You don't need anything super fancy to get started, and we recommend starting with a keyboard before investing in a traditional piano.
+You don’t need anything super fancy to get started!
+It’s best to begin with a keyboard before investing in a traditional piano.

 Details to Consider

-- We love American Music, which is located in Fremont.
+We love American Music in Fremont.
 They have an excellent keyboard selection and their staff is very knowledgeable.

-- Yamaha P45B Digital Piano - This is a great keyboard that many adults choose to purchase instead of a wood piano.
+The Yamaha P45B Digital Piano is a great keyboard that many adults choose to purchase instead of a wood piano.

-- Casio Inc. LK175 61-Key Lighted Key Personal Keyboard - This keyboard provides you with visual feedback as you're learning to play the piano.
-Great option for beginners!
+The Casio LK175 61-Key Lighted Key Personal Keyboard is a great option for beginners as it provides visual feedback as you’re learning to play.

 Renting from Off the Wall